nxp-imx/armnn-imx/delegate/samples/README.md

                                      armnnDelegate::TfLiteArmnnDelegateDelete);
 ```

 4) Now we must apply the delegate to the graph.
 This partitions the graph into subgraphs which will be executed using the Arm NN delegate if possible.
-The rest will fall back to the CPU:
+The rest will fall back to TF Lite built-in kernels for the CPU:
 ```cpp
 if (interpreter->ModifyGraphWithDelegate(theArmnnDelegate.get()) != kTfLiteOk)
 {